VedantMalgundkar/Ai_LG_remote/README.md

 # LG Ai Remote

 Ai remote for LG webos tv's.
-Mediapipe framework is used for recognising and retriving hand landmarks and futher on these landmarks tensorflow model is trained to detect handsigns.
+Mediapipe framework is used for recognising and retriving hand landmarks and futher on these landmarks tensorflow model is trained to detect hand signs.

 ## Acknowledgements